pmean/build-website/text/00/mixture.md

 > **Genetics studies** offer a good example of this type of mixture
 > model.
 Certain **genetic experiments involving quantitative traits**
 > like metabolism lead to **data with a bimodal population**, but we
-> **can\'t look at the individual genes** and identify which animals are
+> **can't look at the individual genes** and identify which animals are
 > genetically slow metabolizers and which ones are genetically fast
 > metabolizers.
 We can use the distribution of metabolic rates, however,
 > to identify the mean and standard deviations for the population of
 > genetically slow metabolizers and genetically fast metabolizers.
 >
 > **Both types of mixture models require specialized software**.
 You
-> shouldn\'t embark on a serious mixture model analysis without a
+> shouldn't embark on a serious mixture model analysis without a
 > face-to-face consultation with a professional statistician.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Unusual data](../category/UnusualData.html).